Data-Visualization-Intro/1-Class-intro/readme.md

 - HTML, CSS and JavaScript DOM manipulation
 - SVG and D3 for data visualization
 - Visual Studio Code
-- Node and Node Package Manager (NPM)
 - AJAX and fetching and displaying data from APIs

 ## Introductory Exercise

-This exercise introduces some web development basics but is primarily intended to get set up and to give you a feel for the techniques we will be using.
+This exercise introduces some web development basics but is also intended to get you set up and to give you a feel for the class structure.

 1. Create a directory in your preferred location that you will use for _all files in this class_.
 2. Download the zip file from this page using the green "Code" download button on Github